nodebreaker-carlsagan/substrate/client/prometheus/README.md

-# Substrate Monitor tool Prometheus
+# Substrate Prometheus Node Exporter

 ## Introduction

-Prometheus is one of the most widely used monitoring tool for managing high availability services.
-By providing Prometheus service in substrate, node operators can easily adopt widely used display/alert tool such as Grafana without seting-up/operating external Prometheus agent.
-Easy access to such monitoring tools will benefit node operators to have much higher availability quality of their services.
+Prometheus is one of the most widely used monitoring tool for managing high availability services supported by [Cloud Native Computing Foundation](https://www.cncf.io/).
+By providing Prometheus exporter in substrate, node operators can easily adopt widely used display/alert tool such as Grafana without seting-up/operating external Prometheus agent through RPC connections.
+Easy access to such monitoring tools will benefit parachain develepers/operators and validators to have much higher availability quality of their services.

 ## List of Contents

-Substrate Dev hack
+Hack Prometheus in Substrate
  - Prometheus starter
  - CLI Config
  - Metrics Add